 But what is Endometriosis?
 There are tissues similar to the lining found within the uterus that develop and implant themselves outside of the uterus.
-They act like the lining of the uterus: they thicken, contract, cramp, and shed, but unlike the uterus, the blood and tissue cannot exit the body.
-So it collects, sticks, and fills.
-It can cause extreme pain and havoc within the body, as well as bleeding and/or adhesions (scar tissue) which can pull organs out of place, or weave them together.
+They act similar to the lining of the uterus: they thicken, contract, cramp, and (some say) even sloughs.
+It can cause extreme pain and havoc within the body, as well as a build-up of inflammatory fluids and/or adhesions (scar tissue) which can pull organs out of place, or weave them together.
 It is most-often found on the reproductive organs (uterus, fallopian tubes, ovaries), but can also wander outside of the pelvic cavity to pretty much anywhere within the body.
 For the short list of odd places, it’s been documented on the liver, pancreas, diaphragm, spine, intestines, bladder, urethra, kidneys, lungs, heart, brain, eyes, skin, belly button, c-section scars, cervix, sciatic nerve, etc. The implants can vary in color, ranging from clear to pink to red to brown to black.

-It is usually classified under four stages (Stage I – IV), with Stage I being the least-diseased and Stage IV being the worst.
-The interesting thing is a woman may have Stage IV Endometriosis, yet suffer from no pain, but a woman with Stage I may have excruciating pain.
+It is usually classified under four stages (Stage I – IV), with Stage I being the least-invasive and Stage IV being the worst.
+The interesting thing is a person may have Stage IV Endometriosis, yet suffer from no pain, but someone with Stage I may have excruciating pain.

 Although Endometriosis isn’t fatal, there have been deaths because of it.
 One Swedish young woman died from an infection caused by a bowel blockage, which was caused by her Endometriosis.
-And women take their own lives, unable to live with the pain and consequences of this incurable illness.
-There is help for suicidal Endometriosis suffers – women who care, support groups, online forums.
+And sufferers take their own lives, unable to live with the pain and consequences of this incurable illness.
+There is help for suicidal EndoWarriors – people who care, support groups, online forums.
 Not one more death, please.

 What Causes Endometriosis?